Greedy Polyominoes and first-passage times on random Voronoi tilings: Proofs of the main results

-(This is what we call a box in $\RR^d$.)
+for some $\x\in\RR^d$ and $L\geq 0$.
+We shall often use boxes centered at points of some lattice embedded in $\RR^d$, so we define, for any $z$ in $\RR^d$

 Now, we define the notions of nice and good boxes.
-These are notions depending on a set $\N$ of points in $\RR^d$, which basically says that there are enough points of $\N$ inside the box so that a Voronoi tile of a point of $\N$ outside the box cannot ``cross'' the box.
-This will be given a precise sense thanks to Lemma \ref{lemgoodbox}.
+These are notions depending on a set $\N$ of points in $\RR^d$, which basically say that there are enough points of $\N$ inside the box so that a Voronoi tile of a point of $\N$ outside the box cannot ``cross'' the box.
+This will be given a precise sense in Lemma \ref{lemgoodbox}.